Abir10101/docs/aws/rds.md

-# Setup a secure database like vawsum
+# Setup a secure database

 ### Step 1: Create a vpc
 - name: `myvpc`